inBeat/inbeat-website/content/top-influencers/instagram/fashion/japan/osaka/_index.md

 ---
-title: Top 10 Fashion Instagram Influencers In Osaka In 2023
+title: Top 10 Fashion Instagram Influencers In Osaka In 2024
 description: >-
-  Find top fashion Instagram influencers in Osaka in 2023.
-Most popular hashtags: #fashion #pr #ootd #instagood.
+  Find top fashion Instagram influencers in Osaka in 2024.
+Most popular hashtags: #fashion #instagood #ootd #pr.
 platform: Instagram
 hits: 79
-text_top: Discover the top-rated Instagram influencers on inBeat.
+text_top: See the best Instagram profiles on inBeat.
-text_bottom: Our platform aggregates 79 Instagram influencers like this in Osaka, Japan for you to collaborate.
+text_bottom: Our search engine aggregates 79 Instagram influencers like this in Osaka, Japan for you to collaborate.
 profiles:
   - username: "_miuinoue_"
     fullname: >-